Veterans & Servicemembers- Educational Benefits

 • with the same academic standing (e.g., with the same satisfactory academic progress status) the student previously had.

-• If the student is readmitted to the same program, for the first academic year in which he returns, the school will assess the tuition and fee charges that he was or would have been assessed for the academic year during which he left the school.
-However, if his veterans education benefits or other service member education benefits will pay the higher tuition and fee charges that other students in the program are paying for the year, the school may assess those charges to the student as well.
+• If the student is readmitted to the same program, for the first academic year in which he/she returns, the school will assess the tuition and fee charges that he/she was or would have been assessed for the academic year during which he/she left the school.
+However, if his/her veterans education benefits or other service member education benefits will pay the higher tuition and fee charges that other students in the program are paying for the year, the school may assess those charges to the student instead.

 • If the student is admitted to a different program, and for subsequent academic years for a student admitted to the same program, the school must assess no more than the tuition and fee charges that other students in the program are assessed for that academic year.